mxwllmadden/Head_twitch/README.md

 # Head_twitch
 ![Overview](overview.png)

+# How to use

-1. Run the video_to_h5.py
+1. Run 'video_to_h5.py'.
-  1.1. change the path based on your local setting
+    - Make sure to update the paths according to your local settings.
-3. Open Conda terminal and Activate conda sleap
+3. Open the Conda Prompt and activate the Sleap environment.
-4. Run track_list_1.bat in Conda terminal
+4. Run 'track_list_1.bat' in the Conda Prompt.
+This will track the MP4 videos.
-5. Run convert_list_1.bat in Conda terminal
+5. Run 'convert_list_1.bat' in the Conda Prompt.
+This will convert the tracking data to H5 format.